 Is it me, or we all falling back in love with ferns.
 Maybe I’m late to the party.
 But so many groovy fronds out there.
-We some 424 ferns on plantlust, and it’s hard to pick a favorite.
+With some 424 ferns on plantlust, it’s hard to pick a favorite.
 I like them all.
 Who is with me?
 Our Sebright Nursery Inventory is freshly updated with lots of new fern options–and loads of luscious hostas too.

 I’ve been strolling around my own garden taking stock, but it’ll be a few weeks before some of the deciduous ferns re-appear.
 Happy to report, I’ve quite a few evergreen lovelies.